midnightntwrk/midnight-architecture/adrs/0018-compact-syntax-changes.md

 We will adopt the second of these options, replacing `Unsigned Integer` with `Unsigned`.
-Compact doesn't currently use abbreviations in its builtin types, so we opted against the second of these.
+Compact doesn't currently use abbreviations in its builtin types, so we opted against the third of these.
 (Note however, that Compact does abbreviate the keywords `struct` and `enum`.)

 Developers can update their code by changing `Unsigned Integer` to `Unsigned`.